 In our controls, we go further and calculate the “Adjusted Pay Gap”.
 We compare the average total compensation of men and women in similar positions, considering other factors in addition to gender, such as: country, legal entity, professional category, functional area, seniority and work schedule.

 We guarantee a safe and trusting space, where all employees feel free to be themselves regardless of their sexual orientation or identity.
+In this regard, we have specific initiatives to attract and promote the development and well-being of transgender people.

 We conduct courses and workshops on LGBT+ diversity and internal campaigns making clear our support for the United Nations “Standards of Business Conduct” to protect the rights of LGBT+ people.